temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

 2. **Source:** All of the maps use the same data (from Natural Earth), so you should include one source line.
 3. **Author:** Credit yourself (once) as the cartographer.
 4. **North Arrow:** North arrows only make sense when North is in a consistent direction, which is the case for the World Mercator map, but not for the Robinson or Goode Homolosine map.
 For this layout, North arrows would just add clutter, so I recommend omitting them entirely.
+5. **Scale:** A scale bar or scale statement is often used.
+Again, for this layout, this would add clutter.
+On the other hand, as part of the goal is to show the impact of different projections, understanding scale may be important.
+Think about whether you want to include scale bars, and how you can place them so that they are useful to your presentation.

+Think through these items, and include items 1, 2, and 3.
+Use your judgment regarding 4 and 5.

 ## Finishing Touches

 The world represented in different projections will fill the available space differently.
 Experiment with resizing and repositioning the data frame, and using the zoom, to create a visually balanced layout.
 Try  to fill the white space, while still leaving some breathing room among the four maps.

+Certain projections will occupy more of the data frame.
+For example, cylindrical projections will display as big rectangles, while many other projections like the Robinson will be an oval, leaving white space around the edges.
+Try to *not* have the heavy visual elements all to one side.

+When you place additional map elements, like title, credits, scale bars, you may need to reposition or resize the four projected maps.
+You may need to change the default font size or positioning of the title and other text elements.
+You may need to reposition scale bars or North arrows, if you chose to include any.
+White space should be distributed around the map, and filled with map elements where possible.

 **To turn in:** Make sure your map includes the indicated elements, including your name.
 Export your map to PDF.
 Describe the four map projections you used, particularly with regard to which of the four map properties they preserve.
 What purpose does each projection serve?
+What limitations does each have?
+Refer to the ArcMap [List of supported map projections](http://desktop.arcgis.com/en/arcmap/latest/map/projections/list-of-supported-map-projections.htm) for information, but make sure that your submission is entirely your own words.

+# DELIVERABLES

+Submit the map with four global projections as a PDF.

+Submit a document with the following answers or discussion, repeated from earlier in the exercise:

+1. What were the measurements of the area of Philadelphia in Acres for each of the following four CRSes:
+    * SP Pennsylvania South
+    * NAD 1983 UTM Zone 18N
+    * US National Atlas Equal Area
+    * WGS 1984 World Mercator
+    Write a few sentences describing the purpose and use of each CRS.
+Assuming that SP Pennsylvania South measurement represents the true value, explain why each other measurement is close or far from this value.
+You may refer to the textbook or to Google searches, but make sure that your submission is entirely your own words.
-Refer to the ArcMap [List of supported map projections](http://desktop.arcgis.com/en/arcmap/latest/map/projections/list-of-supported-map-projections.htm) for information.
+2. Describe the four map projections you used, particularly with regard to which of the four map properties they preserve.
+What purpose does each projection serve?
+What limitations does each have?
+Refer to the ArcMap [List of supported map projections](http://desktop.arcgis.com/en/arcmap/latest/map/projections/list-of-supported-map-projections.htm) for information, but make sure that your submission is entirely your own words.